fsantanna/fsantanna.github.io/Pingus/menu.md

 The relevant structured mechanism in the code is the outer loop (1️⃣), which alternates between the main menu and the chosen screen.
-These screens can be arbitrarily complex and are handled with the `spawn-await` combination (2️⃣), which resembles conventional function calls: spawn the task and await its termination.
+These screens can be arbitrarily complex and are handled with the `spawn-await` combination (2️⃣), which resembles standard function calls: spawn the task and await its termination.
 We will discuss the `main_menu` and `menu_button` implementations in future posts.
 While the main task waits in the loop, the current screen executes in a